Carter Barron Amphitheatre

 The Carter Barron Amphitheatre is a 4,200-seat outdoor performance venue in Washington, D.C., United States.
 Located in Rock Creek Park, the amphitheatre opened in 1950, in honor of the 150th anniversary of Washington, D.C. as the United States' capital.
 The National Park Service has operated Carter Barron, having offered a variety of quality performances, including reggae, Latin, classical, gospel, musicals, pop, R&B, jazz, new age, theater, and dance.
 Many of the performances have been provided free of charge.
 The adjacent William H.G.
 FitzGerald Tennis Center is part of the Carter Barron recreational facility.

 The Carter Barron Amphitheatre closed for repairs following a February 2017 inspection.
 The National Park Service (NPS) found that the stage's substructure was structurally unsound to handle the onstage weight of performers and equipment.
-If the NPS has the requisite funding, the construction phase of the process has been planned for 2021–2022.
+If the NPS has the requisite funding, the construction phase of the process had been planned for 2021–2022.

 History

 The Carter Barron Amphitheatre (CBA) is located in Rock Creek Park.
-Initial plans for an amphitheatre in the Brightwood neighborhood of Washington, D.C., began in 1943, when Frederick Law Olmsted, Jr. reviewed and commented on the site selection for an amphitheatre.
+Initial plans for an amphitheatre in the Brightwood neighborhood of Washington, D.C., began in 1943, when Frederick Law Olmsted Jr. reviewed and commented on the site selection for an amphitheatre.
 The original plan called for benches to seat about 1,500 and a stage equipped with a movie screen.